seanstappas/music-classification/README.md

 positional arguments:
   {train,predict}
     train               Train with training data and test data. predict             Predict on new data.
+Saves the result to CSV in the data path.

 optional arguments:
   -h, --help            show this help message and exit